adamml/ErddapSTAC/README.md

 - Each encountered Erddap dataset is represented as a STAC Collection in that top level STAC Catalog
 - Each STAC Collection is also linked to a STAC Item which represents the JSON and NetCDF file offereings of the dataset from an Erddap server

+_A next iteration will use the subset variables in the Erddap metadata to provide a higher level of granularity at the STAC Item level and better differentiation between the contents of the STAC Collection and STAC Item records._

 ## Getting set up

 1. Ensure you have a golang environment set up on your target machine